 The link between CBN and THC goes back to a 1999 study, which found that cannabis loses its potency over time.
 The study reported that after four years, the THC content in the tested cannabis sample dropped to half of its original potency.

-How CBN Works in The Body?
+How Does CBN Work in The Body?

-The hemp plant contains over 100 cannabinoids that interact with the human body through the endocannabinoid system (ECS) — a newly discovered system composed of a set of receptors that maintain the homeostasis (balance) in the body.
+The hemp plant contains over 100 cannabinoids that interact with the human body through the endocannabinoid system (ECS).
+The ECS is a newly discovered system of neurotransmitters that maintains homeostasis (balance) in the body.

 How is CBN Produced in Hemp Plants?

 CBN is produced in the hemp plant as most major cannabinoids — from the cannabigerolic acid (CBGA), also known as the mother of all cannabinoids.

 CBGA is the first cannabinoid formed by the hemp plant, which under the influence of natural enzymes, turns into cannabigerol (CBG), tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), or cannabichromenic acid (CBCA).
 When exposed to heat (decarboxylation), these acid forms convert into THC, CBD, and CBC, respectively.

-When exposed to air or UV lights from the sun for a significant period, THCA (the acidic form of THC) loses hydrogen molecules (oxidation) and converts to CBNA.
+When exposed to air or UV lights from the sun for a significant period of time, THCA (the acidic form of THC) loses hydrogen molecules (oxidation) and converts to CBNA.
 Decarboxylation (heat exposure) of CBNA is further used to create CBN.